Benjamin Levins

 Three members of the Rowell family and a tenant are found hacked to death.

-Five members of the Merrell family, including a baby, are found murdered.
+Five members of the Merrell family, including a baby, are found dead.

 Levins Arrested

-B. F. Levins is arrested near the Merrell crime scene with matching evidence.
+B. F. Levins is arrested near the Merrell crime scene with evidence linking him.

 An angry mob attempts to lynch Levins, resulting in multiple deaths.